The Shape of Learning Curves: a Review

 The word feature refers to the $d$ measurements that constitutes an input vector $x$.
 A feature curve is obtained by plotting the performance of a machine learning algorithm $A$ against the varying number of measurements it is trained on \cite{hughes1968mean,Jain1982}.
-To be a bit more specific, let $\varsigma_d$ be a procedure that selects $d$ of the original features, hence reducing the dimensionality of the data to $d$.
-A feature curve is then obtained by plotting $\bar{R}(A(\varsigma_d(S_n)))$ versus $d$.
-As opposed to the learning curve where $d$ is kept constant, $n$ is now the quantity that is fixed.
-As such, it gives a complementary view.
+To be a bit more specific, let $\varsigma_{d'}$ be a procedure that selects $d'$ of the original $d$ features, hence reducing the dimensionality of the data to $d'$.
+A feature curve is then obtained by plotting $\bar{R}(A(\varsigma_{d'}(S_n)))$ versus $d'$, while $n$ is now the quantity that is fixed.
+As such, it gives a view complementary to the learning curve.

-The selection of $d$ features as carried out by means of $\varsigma_d$, can be performed in various ways.
+The selection of $d'$ features as carried out by means of $\varsigma_{d'}$, can be performed in various ways.
 Sometimes features have some sort of inherent ordering.
 In other cases PCA or feature selection can provide such ordering.
-When no ordering can be assumed, $\varsigma_d$ selects $d$ random features from the data---possibly even with replacement.
+When no ordering can be assumed, $\varsigma_{d'}$ samples $d'$ random features from the data---possibly even with replacement.
 In this scenario, it is sensible to construct a large number of different feature curves, based on different random subsets, and report their average as the final curve.

 Typically, an increase in the number of input dimensions means that the complexity of the learner also increases.
 As such it can, more generally, be of interest to plot performance against any actual, approximate, or substitute measure of the complexity.
 Instead of changing the dimensionality, changing parameters of the learner, such as the smoothness of a kernel or the amount of filters in a CNN, can also be used to vary the complexity to obtain similar curves \cite{raudys1991small,duin1997experiments,torgo1997kernel,nakkiran2019deep,hughes1968mean}.
 Such curves are sometimes called \emph{complexity curves} \cite{torgo1997kernel}, \emph{parameter curves} \cite{duin2005stat} or \emph{generalization curves} \cite{chen2020multiple}.